 Vintage long necklace by Bvlgari

-Vintage Bvlgari necklace made of 18k yellow gold with lapis lazuli and mother of pearl.
+Vintage Bvlgari necklace made of 18k yellow gold with lapis lazuli and moonstone.
 Italy, circa 1970

 Lenght 80 cm